Pediatric Care

 Reconsider flying if your child has moderate or serious ear pain, fluid drainage, or a fever.
 Also, change your flights if you notice inner ear infection symptoms like dizziness or nausea.

-When to See a Doctor for an Ear Infection
+When to Seek Care for an Ear Infection

 Can a Specialist Help?

-If your child has recurring ear infections (more than three times per year) or ear pain that does not respond to treatment, it is time to see an ear, nose, and throat (ENT) specialist.
+If your child has recurring ear infections (3 or more in 6 months, or 4 or more in 12 months) or ear pain that does not respond to treatment, it is time to see an ear, nose, and throat (ENT) specialist.

 They can help you find the cause of chronic infections and check for more serious issues that could cause hearing loss or permanent damage.